 Employee workplace injuries are common and it is often the employer that must take responsibility.
 But what about if an employee is injured on their journey to or from work?

 In Australia, all state and territory workers’ compensation schemes provide coverage for employee trips if they are travelling for work purposes, though only some provide coverage for journeys to and from the workplace.
 This means that in most cases you are not liable for an employee’s journeys to and from work, but there are differences across the states, as set out below.

 It is important to note that when we talk about ‘employer liability’ in this article, we are really referring to liability through third-party worker compensation insurance.

 In Tasmania, South Australia, Western Australia and Victoria an employer is generally not liable if an employee is injured on the way to work.
 In Victoria, workers who are injured on this journey are able to apply for compensation under a separate transport accident compensation scheme.

 In NSW, the situation is a little more complicated.
 There is no compensation payable on a journey to or from work unless there is a “real and substantial connection between the employment and accident or incident out of which the personal injury arose”.

-Basically, this means employers will not be liable for when an employee is injured on the way to work, unless:
+Basically, this means employers will not be liable for when an employee is injured on the way to work, unless the employee was:

-• The employee was directed to pick-up work mail on the way to work;
+• directed to pick-up work mail on the way to work;

-• The employee was directed to travel to a training course at a location other than their normal place of work;
+• directed to travel to a training course at a location other than their normal place of work;

-• The employee was travelling directly to meet a client, rather than going to the office first; or
+• travelling directly to meet a client, rather than going to the office first; or

-• The employee had an accident due to fatigue when travelling home after a double shift.
+• involved in an accident due to fatigue when travelling home after a double shift.

 States and Territories Where You May be Liable for Work Trips